Updated February 19, 2018

 - Update your description with keywords that tell pinners what you are all about.
 Plus, you can add in a link to your email freebie (see example below).

 - Then do a quick scan of your boards to find any that aren’t a reflection of the direction you’re going.

 Step 2: Moving & Re-titling Boards

-Starting first with the boards that no longer fit your niche, move these to secret without losing followers.
+Starting first with the boards that no longer fit your niche, move these to secret or archive them without losing followers.
 If you delete, you WILL lose followers.
 Don’t delete!
 Before moving to secret look through the board to identify viral pins.
-With the new need-to-know metrics feature you’ll be able to tell how that pin is doing.
+With the need-to-know metrics feature you’ll be able to tell how that pin is doing.

 Do a double check in Pinterest analytics* –> Your Profile –> Clicks –> Boards with most clicks.
 You want to do this to make sure the board you want to move to secret is not listed.
 If it is, it indicates that the board is driving traffic and we don’t want to interrupt that.
 If there are no viral pins feel free to convert to a secret board.